Flexible Access is a program focused on providing continuing education opportunities through pay-what-you-can visual art courses for ages 17 and up.

 Please note: Flexible Access courses have limited seating.
 Once registered, attendance to these courses is highly encouraged.
 All courses take place at Art League Houston unless noted otherwise.
 Membership discounts are not applicable to Flexible Access courses.
 Before registering for any class, students must carefully read the Art League School policies by clicking here.
 By registering for a class at Art League Houston, you agree to the Art League School policies (please review terms and conditions before registering, which are subject to change).

-Spring 2025 Flexible Access courses will be open for registration starting Monday, February 3rd.
+Summer 2025 Flexible Access courses will be open with limited seating available for early registration starting Monday, June 2nd.

 All Levels